evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 # Tada!

 If you reviewed the code you might have notice that the Three.js renderer and plane had dimensions but that they were not added to any HTML element.
-That was made on purpose by the author - the apparent changes on the texture of the Three.js plane should stay invisible to the observer.
+That was made on purpose by the author - the apparent changes on the texture of the Three.js plane should stay invisible to the viewer.

 If you are interested in seeing how the noise function behaves, I have revealed the function by adding it to an HTML element: